 Dalmatian mixes are always going to be interesting due to their spotty coats.
 The unusual and beautiful Dalmador is a cross between a Dalmatian and a Labrador Retriever.
 The Dalmador is a medium-sized dog with a very active, lively nature.
 So, this breed will fit best in a family that enjoys the outdoor life, including plenty of long walks.

 Because the breed is very smart, your puppy will need a consistent approach when it comes to training, as he can be something of a handful.
 The Dalmador has a short, dense double-coat that sheds continually with two heavy shedding periods in the spring and fall.

 The Lab Pei is a cross between a Labrador Retriever and a Chinese Shar-Pei.
 The medium-sized Lab Pei usually inherits the sweet, crumple-faded look of his Shar-Pei parent and makes a super family dog, as these pups love to be around children and other pets.

 Although the breed is protective of its family and will bark to warn of strangers on their territory, these pups are generally not aggressive.
 Intelligent and keen to please, the Lab Pei is easy to train, thriving on human attention and wanting to be at the center of any family activity.

 Lab Peis usually live to between eight and ten years.
 Although the breed is pretty healthy, their facial skin folds must be kept clean and dry, and they may suffer from entropion.
 These pups are heavy shedders and need twice-weekly brushing, especially during the spring and fall.

-The quirky and unusual Spanador is a cross between a Labrador Retriever and an American Cocker Spaniel.
+The quirky and unusual Spanador is a mix between an American Cocker Spaniel and a Labrador Retriever.
 These affectionate, fun-loving pups love to be around their human family, and they get along great with everyone, including kids and other pets.
 Although both parents are working breeds, the Spanador is just as happy curling up on your lap as he is running through the fields on an adventure.